They can be long, often lasting 60 minutes, so beforehand any nervous candidate might be wondering – can you take... Read more...

 With enough preparation and planning you can answer whatever is thrown at you in a competency based interview.

-Even if interview nerves get the better of you and you forget which example you planned to use for a particular question, familiarity with the STAR approach will allow you to think much more nimbly on your feet when delivering a response.
+Even if interview nerves get the better of you and you forget which example you planned to use for a particular question, familiarity with the STAR approach will allow you to think much more nimbly on your feet when delivering a response in your competency based interview.

 Of course, there’s more to an interview than just the answers you give.
 Don’t forget to check out our top ten ways to impress an interviewer and to keep an eye on our social media channels for other handy tips.